Pakistan regain lead but Roach strikes twice

 The home side added just two more runs to their overnight total before Shaheen Shah Aridi removed Joshua da Silva and Jomel Warrican to finish the innings with 4-59.
 The hosts had resumed their innings with 251 for eight on the board.

-On Friday, Kraigg Brathwaite ran himself out for 97 after sharing a crucial sixth-wicket partnership with former skipper Jason Holder (58).
+On Friday, Kraigg Brathwaite ran himself out for 97 after sharing a cruicial sixth-wicket partnership with former skipper Jason Holder (58).

 The phlegmatic opener put on 50 with overnight partner Roston Chase (21) for the third wicket, followed immediately by a stand of 49 with Jermaine Blackwood.